12 Great Ways to Get Rid of Bloating

 Swallowing excessive amounts of air, known as aerophagia, is a possible cause of bloating, particularly in people with gut disorders like IBS.

-If you are naturally a quick eater, slowing down may help as well as the suggestions above.
+If you are naturally a quick eater, slowing down may help reduce air intake.

 10. Do light exercise regularly

 Exercise may reduce bloating, as it helps eliminate gas from your bowels.
-Additionally, light exercise has been found to help reduce the feelings of bloating and fullness in your stomach that occur following a meal (45
+Additionally, light exercise has been found to help reduce the feelings of bloating and fullness in your stomach that occur following a meal.

-One study in 94 people found that a 10–15-minute walk after a meal improved the feeling of bloating to a greater extent than medications (45
+One study in 94 people found that a 10–15-minute walk after a meal improved the feeling of bloating to a greater extent than medication.

 Additionally, exercise can aid psychological symptoms like stress, fatigue, and depression, which themselves are linked to digestive symptoms through brain-gut interactions.